-to be completed by counselor, teacher and parent at school meeting Effective Motivators and Incentives.
-The following teaching strategies are effective in motivating this child and increasing his/her prosocial behaviors and academic success:
+Effective Motivators and Incentives.
+The following teaching strategies are effective in motivating this student and increasing his/her prosocial behaviors and academic success:

 For example: frequent verbal praise which clearly describes the positive behaviors he/she has accomplished; praising nearby children when he/she is off task; behavior sticker chart which targets positive behaviors which child can earn stickers or coupons for-these are turned in for prizes whenever he/she earns 25; "happy gram" coupons are given for special accomplishments; child likes to earn extra time on computer or chance to be teacher aid-teacher attention is a particularly powerful motivator; child also likes to be a leader of class activities and will work for this privilege.